bmoussaud/xl-azure-workshop/README.md

 ### Provision a new target host in Azure

-* apply the Devops-as-code defintions containing the deployment package containing the aws-host package.
+* apply the Devops-as-code defintions containing the deployment package containing the azure-vm package.

 ```bash
 xlw apply -f xebialabs/azure_vm.yaml